dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

 1. It couples services to the requirements, any change in functionality imposes a change on a service.
-Functional decomposition precludes reuse (you won't be able to use this service in another system) and leads to overly compolex systems
+Functional decomposition precludes reuse (you won't be able to use this service in another system) and leads to overly complex systems
     (if you choose to create a single service match-all)

     Functional decomposition, therefore, tends to make services either too big and too few